Jackiexiao/MTTS/README.md

 Mandarin/Chinese Text to Speech based on statistical parametric speech synthesis using merlin toolkit

-This is only a demo of mandarin frontend which is lack of some parts like "text normalasition" and "prosody prediction", and the phone set && Question Set this project use havn't fully tested yet.
+This is only a demo of mandarin frontend which is lack of some parts like "text normalization" and "prosody prediction", and the phone set && Question Set this project use havn't fully tested yet.

 A draft [documentation](http://mtts.readthedocs.io/zh_CN/latest/#) written in Mandarin